 The best way to set-up a long-burning fire is by pushing the existing fire or hot coals to the front of the stove.
 During this stage, it’s easiest if you don’t have a raging fire.

 Once you have a steadily and light fire, move the larger log to the back of the stove.
-You might want to put some smaller pieces between the existing fire and the larger wood to allow for proper ignition.
+Put some smaller pieces between the existing fire and the larger wood to allow for proper ignition.

 By using this structure, your fire will burn with a slow progression.
 First, the smaller pieces will catch and they’ll hold the flame for a while.
 Then, the larger log will catch.
 When done correctly, this will provide a fire that will last for several hours.